Where Do Snipe Birds Live?

 The short-billed dowitcher breeds in wetlands across southern Canada and the northern United States; its breeding range extends from Newfoundland south to Maryland and Illinois, west to Montana, Idaho, Oregon, and California.

-ALSO READ: Are Duck Herbivores?
+ALSO READ: How Does a Duck Walk?

 The long-billed dowitcher breeds in western Canada and the northwestern United States; its breeding range extends from British Columbia east to Alberta and Saskatchewan, south to Colorado and Wyoming.